bparanj/crystal/electronics/components/resistor.md

 Managing the current and voltage for each component in a circuit is crucial for ensuring that the circuit operates correctly, safely, and reliably.
 Proper design and the use of regulating components are essential.

+PENDING

+Why is there a drop in voltage drop?

 Yes, that's correct.
-A **resistor** controls the current in a circuit, and this control also results in a **voltage drop** across the resistor.
-This relationship is described by **Ohm's Law**, which states:
+A resistor controls the current in a circuit, and this control also results in a voltage drop across the resistor.
+This relationship is described by Ohm's Law:

 \[
 V = I \cdot R